Solicitor advocate: Hong Kong

 Hong Kong has since the 1860s followed the English tradition of only allowing barristers a general right to appear in open court in the higher courts.
 The only general exception has been that government counsel (called legal officers), whether admitted as a barrister or solicitor have had higher rights of audience for many years in matters in which the Hong Kong government has an interest.
 Solicitors have been allowed to appear in chambers in the Court of First Instance and Court of Appeal on interlocutory matters and in open court in the Court of First Instance on non-contested matters or in an emergency.

 In 2010, amendments were passed to the Legal Practitioners Ordinance allowing solicitors to apply to become solicitor advocates.
 This was the result of proposals made originally in 1995 and moved before the Legislative Council in 1996.
 The amendments did not proceed at that time because the President of LegCo ruled that the amendments exceeded the scope of the Bill and could not be proposed.
 In 2007, the Chief Justice convened a working party on Higher Rights of Audience which recommended a system be introduced to allow for solicitors to become solicitor advocates.

 The new system established a Higher Rights Assessment Board to which solicitors can apply to represent clients in the higher courts in criminal and/or civil proceedings.
 Applicants may apply either by way of exemption (due to their having significant advocacy experience) or by assessment.

 The first applications were received in 2013 and it was reported in the South China Morning Post, a Hong Kong newspaper, that "[i]n 2013, only 15 out of 90 solicitors who applied to represent their clients in the higher courts were granted the status of solicitor advocates".

-As at September 2025, 110 Hong Kong solicitors had been granted higher rights of audience.
-6 solicitors have obtained higher rights of audience in criminal cases and 104 in civil cases.
+As at September 2026, 119 Hong Kong solicitors had been granted higher rights of audience.
+6 solicitors have obtained higher rights of audience in criminal cases and 112 in civil cases.
+One solicitor has obtained higher rights of audience in civil and criminal cases.